Financial Aid

 College Work-study Employment

 The college work-study program (federal and state) is designed to provide financial assistance in the form of part-time employment for students in need of such assistance to begin or continue their college education.
-Employment under this program is authorized for any student who shows need for assistance and is enrolled at least half-time.
-Students from low-income families are given first priority for available funds.
+Employment under this program is authorized for any student who shows need for assistance, has completed the FAFSA, and is enrolled at least half-time.
+Students from low-income families are given priority for available funds.
 Students employed under the work-study program are limited to a maximum of 15 hours per week during the regular academic year but may be authorized to work up to 28 hours per week during the summer and other vacation periods.
 Students employed under work-study are paid at the applicable minimum wage rate.

-Part-Time Student Financial Aid
+Part-time Student Financial Aid

 Part-time students who are enrolled for a minimum of six (6) credits are eligible to be considered for financial aid.
 Contact the Student Services Center for details.